Features#

 Bootstrap conda, create an environment, and activate it

-cx is a single static binary (7-11 MB depending on platform) written in Rust.
-It requires no Python, no installer framework, and no shell modifications.
-Download it, run it, and you have a working conda installation.
+cx is a single native binary (7-11 MB depending on platform) written in Rust.
+It does not require a local Python installation or a platform-specific installer framework before bootstrap.
+Download it, run it, and it creates a managed conda base environment.

-build.rs performs a full dependency solve at cargo build time using rattler crates, producing a rattler-lock v6 lockfile that is embedded into the binary.
-At runtime, bootstrap skips repodata fetching and solving entirely — it downloads and installs packages directly from the locked URLs.
+Pixi solves the runtime source environment into the committed pixi.lock.
+During release, conda-ship derives a rattler-lock v6 runtime lock from that source lock and stamps it into the staged binary.
+At runtime, bootstrap skips repodata fetching and solving entirely; it downloads and installs packages directly from the locked URLs.

 Package exclusion#